OpenNebula/docs/source/open_cluster_deployment/storage_setup/overview.rst

 Datastore Types
 ================================================================================

 Storage in OpenNebula is designed around the concept of Datastores.
 A Datastore is any storage medium to store disk images.
-OpenNebula distinguishes among three different Datastore types:
+OpenNebula distinguishes between three different Datastore types:

 * **Images Datastore**, which stores the base operating system images, persistent data volumes, CD-ROMs.
 * **System Datastore** holds disks of running Virtual Machines.
 Disk are moved from/to the Images when the VMs are deployed/terminated.